Noisy Interactive Quantum Communication: Overview of Results

-We show that despite the above setbacks, it is indeed possible to simulate arbitrary quantum protocols over noisy quantum channels with good communication rates.
-We consider two models for interaction over noisy channels: one analogous to Yao's model, in which all communication is over noisy quantum channels but the parties do not pre-share entanglement, and one analogous to Cleve-Buhrman's model in which all communication is over noisy classical channels but parties are allowed to pre-share noiseless entanglement.
-We call these models the quantum and shared entanglement models, respectively.
-We show that with only a constant dilation factor, it is possible to withstand error rates of $\frac{1}{2} - \epsilon$ in the shared entanglement model, for arbitrarily small $\epsilon > 0$, thus matching the highest tolerable error rate in the analogous shared secret key model for classical interactive communication \cite{FGOS12}.
-In the quantum model, we can withstand error rates close to the best achievable for quantum data transmission.
-The result for the shared entanglement model is optimal when the noiseless protocol requires bidirectional communication and protocols over the noisy channel are restricted to being non-adaptive, i.e.~the order in which the parties talk depends only on the protocol and maybe on the input, but not on the previous actions of the adversary.
-This restriction is natural for protocols over noisy channels: the view of each party is different and depends on previous errors, so this restriction enforces that they do not simultaneously try to speak over the channel.
-Moreover, in our simulation protocol for this model, all communication is classical, which is in general a much less expensive resource than quantum communication.
-The approach we take is to teleport the quantum communication register back and forth.
-When the register is in some party's possession, he tries to evolve the simulation by applying one of his unitaries in the noiseless protocol, or one of its inverses if he realizes at some point he applied it wrongly before.
-The important point is that all operations on the quantum registers are reversible, being a sequence of noiseless protocol unitaries and random Pauli operators.
-Of particular importance to our work is the notion of tree codes, introduced by Schulman for the purpose of simulating classical protocols over noisy classical channels, which we use to transmit our classical information.
-We can adapt the techniques we develop in the shared entanglement model for the quantum communication model in which parties do not pre-share entanglement, but have access to a noisy quantum channel: we first distribute a linear amount of entanglement using standard quantum information and coding theory techniques.
-We can tolerate an adversarial error rate of up to $\frac{1}{6}$ in that case.
+The results in the other models are consequences of this main theorem.
+For the quantum communication model in which parties do not pre-share entanglement, but have access to a noisy quantum channel, we first distribute a linear amount of entanglement using standard quantum information and coding theory techniques.
+We can tolerate any adversarial error rate less than $\frac{1}{6}$ in that case (Theorem~\ref{th:advstand}), close to the best achievable for quantum data transmission with zero error at $\frac{1}{4}$.
+This is better than the factor of two drop that might be expected if we compare classical interactive coding to unidirectional coding.
 We can also adapt our techniques for an adversarial error model to the case of a random error model.
-Then, dilation factors proportional to $\frac{1}{Q}$ for a depolarizing channel of quantum capacity $Q$ in the quantum model, and proportional to $\frac{1}{C}$ for a binary symmetric channel of capacity $C$ in the shared entanglement model, are sufficient.
-We also show that the result in the shared entanglement model is asymptotically optimal: there exist a family of binary functions for which a dilation factor proportional to $\frac{1}{C}$ is necessary.
-We further extend the study in the shared entanglement model to consider noisy entanglement in the form of noisy EPR pairs in the so-called Werner states.
+Then, dilation factors proportional to $\frac{1}{C_Q}$ for a depolarizing channel of quantum capacity $C_Q$ in the quantum model (Theorem~\ref{th:iidstand}), and proportional to $\frac{1}{C}$ for a binary symmetric channel of capacity $C$ in the shared entanglement model (Theorem~\ref{th:iidshent}), are sufficient.
+We also show that the result in the shared entanglement model is asymptotically optimal: there exists a family of binary functions for which a dilation factor proportional to $\frac{1}{C}$ is necessary (Theorem~\ref{th:iidshentopt}).
+We further extend the study in the shared entanglement model to consider noisy entanglement in the form of noisy Einstein-Podolsky-Rosen (EPR) pairs in the so-called Werner states.
 For any non-separable Werner state, we give simulation protocols with linear noisy classical communication and noisy EPR pair consumption.
+Perhaps surprisingly, similar techniques can be used to show that the use of depolarizing channels in both directions enables the simulation to succeed whenever the quantum capacity with two-way classical communication, $C_Q^2$, is strictly positive (Theorem~\ref{th:iidstandopt}).
+For some range of the depolarizing parameter, $C_Q = 0$ but $C_Q^2 > 0$, so this proves that $C_Q$ does not characterize a quantum channel's capacity for interactive quantum communication.